algorodev/Momentum-API/README.md

 ## Technologies

+- TypeScript
-- Python
+- Node
-- Flask
+- Express
-- SQLAlchemy
+- MongoDB
-- SQLite
+- Mongoose

 ## Installation

 1. Clone the repository
-2. Create a virtual environment with `python -m venv venv`
-3. Install the dependencies with `pip install -r requirements.txt`
+3. Install the dependencies with `npm install`
-4. Run the application with `python app.py`
+4. Run the application with `npm run dev`
-5. Access the API at `http://localhost:5000`
+5. Access the API at `http://localhost:3000`
 6. Enjoy!

 ## License